yotann/bcdb/docs/README.md

   deduplicate and store them.
 - [Guided Linking]: A technique for optimizing dynamically linked code as if it were statically linked.
-- Outlining: An optimization to reduce code size with a more general implementation of code outlining.
+- [Outlining]: An optimization to reduce code size with a more general implementation of code outlining.
 - [Nix bitcode overlay]: Nix expressions to automatically build lots of Linux packages in the form of LLVM bitcode.